 Ways To Spice Up a White Elephant Party

-Many white elephant gift exchanges are general and don’t have any strict guidelines about what to bring or what to wear.
+Many white elephant gift exchanges are general and don’t have any strict guidelines about what to bring or what to wear (although many have price guidelines to ensure that gifts aren’t of wildly different financial value).
 However, if you want to make your gift exchange a bit more unique, consider one of these ways to make it a bit more interesting.

 - Pick a Gift Theme | Encourage everyone to bring something that fits into a theme based on price point, vendor, nature of the gift, or genre.

 - Play Christmas music during the gift exchange | Is that too obvious?
 If you didn’t think about it (like I probably would do), here’s your reminder.
 Make a playlist in an app like Spotify so you can set it and forget it.

 - Wear Christmas Sweaters | Encourage everyone to wear their favorite borrowed or secondhand ugly Christmas sweater, holiday hat, or festive pajamas.